WTMBerlin/jscc-welcomeguide/README.md

 ```
 If you receive the version number (e.g: `v10.16.3`), everything is ok.
 If not, try the previous steps again or ask on the #js-crash-course channel for help.

-## MongoDB and Robo 3T
+## MongoDB and Robo3T

 ### MongoDB

 On our 5th lesson we will learn how to use [MongoDB](https://www.mongodb.com/), an open-source document database.
 [Here](https://docs.mongodb.com/manual/installation/) you can find the download links for every platform.

-If you are a macOS user, you can install it using Homebrew (check on the Node.js point how to install it if you haven't done so).
+If you are a macOS user, we recommend to install it through Homebrew (check on the Node.js point how to install it if you haven't done so).
 Once you have Homebrew on your machine, submit on the terminal the following commands (one after the other):
 ```
 brew tap mongodb/brew
 ```